Māori sexuality on European arrival

 Joseph Banks, a scientist on board Cook’s ship the Endeavour, recorded that one of the sailors had been with a Māori family and had paid them to have sexual relations with a young woman.
 The ‘young woman’ who retired with him turned out to be a boy.
 He returned and complained and was given another ‘young woman’ who turned out to also be a boy.
 When he complained again the family laughed at him.
 Banks was not sure whether this was evidence of homosexuality, or sharp trading.

 There are a number of recorded examples of new settlers cohabiting in same-sex relationships with Māori.
 The most well-documented example is the Reverend William Yate, an English missionary, who lived with his male companion for two years in the Māori village of Waimate, before being expelled to England for homosexual behaviour.
-His relationship seems to have been accepted by the Māori community but frowned on by his religious peers.
+His relationship seems to have been accepted by the Māori community but it was frowned on by his religious peers.
 An investigation into allegations that Yate had engaged in sexual acts with Māori youths illustrates that there was a more open attitude by Māori to sexuality.
 Richard Davis observed that ‘[they] showed no shame.
 They simply declared that they were unaware of any sinfulness in such practices and that Yate had not initiated them.’3

 While on one hand the arrival of Europeans introduced prostitution to New Zealand, it also led to a change in Māori sexual attitudes due to the imposition by missionaries of a code of behaviour based on Victorian concepts of morality.
 This led to the active promotion of the belief that sexual behaviour should occur between a man and a woman within the parameters of marriage, and that it should be for the purposes of procreation.